A Hitchin connection on non abelian theta functions for parabolic G-bundles

-In \cite{Hitchin:90}, Hitchin analyzes this question in a very important setting (see also \cite{ADW, Faltings:93, VanGeemenDeJong:98, Andersen:12}).
-The Hilbert space in this case is canonically associated to the choice of a simple, simply connected, complex Lie group $G$, a closed orientable surface $\Sigma$, a conformal structure $I$ on $\Sigma$, and a positive integer $k$ (known as the level).
-This is the vector space of conformal blocks of the WZNW model at level $k$.
-It appears naturally in the quantization of a $3d$-Chern-Simons theory to a $3d$-TQFT as considered by Witten \cite{Witten89}.
-Here,

-the moduli space of irreducible representations of the fundamental group $\pi_1(\Sigma)$ to $K$, where $K\subset G$ is a maximal compact subgroup.
-The group $K$ acts by conjugation on a representation $\rho:\pi_1(\Sigma)\to K$, and we say $\rho$ is irreducible if the stabilizer under this action is exactly the center of $K$.
-This space has a symplectic form defined by Atiyah-Bott, Narasimhan, and Goldman \cite{AtiyahBott:82, NarsElliptic}.
-A choice of a complex structure $I$ on $\Sigma$ endows $M$ with a K\"ahler structure, and via the Narasimhan-Seshadri-Ramanathan theorem the complex manifold $M_I$ can be identified with the space of regularly stable holomorphic principal $G$-bundles on $C:=(\Sigma, I)$ (see \cite[Prop.\ 7.7 and Thm.\ 7.1]{Ramanathan:75}).
-The role of $\Lcal$ is played by a determinant of cohomology line bundle defined via some linear representation of $G$, and $\mathscr{H}_I:=H^0(M_I,\Lcal^{\otimes k})$ is the space of nonabelian theta functions of level $k$.
+In \cite{Hitchin:90}, Hitchin analyzes this question in a very important setting (see also \cite{ADW}, \cite{Faltings:93}, \cite{VanGeemenDeJong:98}, \cite{Andersen:12}).
+Here, $M\,=\,\operatorname{Hom}^{irr}(\pi_1(\Sigma),\,K)/K$, is the moduli space of a class of representations of the fundamental group $\pi_1(\Sigma)$ to $K$, where $\Sigma$ is a closed oriented surface and $K\subset G$ is a maximal compact subgroup of the earlier mentioned simple, simply connected group $G$.
+The group $K$ acts by conjugation on a representation $\rho:\pi_1(\Sigma)\to K$, and $\rho\, \in\, \operatorname{Hom}^{irr}(\pi_1(\Sigma),\,K)$ if the stabilizer of $\rho$ under this action is exactly the center of $K$.
+This space has a symplectic form defined by Atiyah-Bott \cite{AtiyahBott:82}, Narasimhan \cite{NarsElliptic}, and Goldman.
+A choice of a complex structure $I$ on $\Sigma$ endows $M$ with a K\"ahler structure, and via the Narasimhan-Seshadri-Ramanathan theorem this complex manifold, which we call $M_I$, can be identified with the space of regularly stable holomorphic principal $G$-bundles on $C\,:=\,(\Sigma, \,I)$ (see \cite[Prop.\ 7.7 and Thm.\ 7.1]{Ramanathan:75}).
+The role of $\Lcal$ is played by a determinant of cohomology line bundle defined via some linear representation of $G$, and $\mathscr{H}_I\,:=\,H^0(M_I,\,\Lcal^{\otimes k})$ is the space of nonabelian theta functions of level $k$.
 The connection $\nabla$ is the Chern connection of the Quillen metric.
 Hitchin found a flat projective connection on the bundle of nonabelian theta functions over a family of curves of fixed genus.
 His construction may be interpreted as a natural identification between the spaces $\mathbb{P}(H^0(M_I,\Lcal^{\otimes k})\cong \mathbb{P}(H^0(M_{I'}, \Lcal^{\otimes k})$ via parallel transport along a path connecting $I$ and $I'$ in the Teichm\"uller space.